Thermal Hall conductivity of semimetallic graphite dominated by ambipolar phonon drag: Thermal Hall angle and conductivity

 \section{Thermal Hall angle and conductivity}

-The one-heater-four-thermocouples (type E) configuration, not only allows simultaneous measurement of both longitudinal ($\nabla T_x = (T_1-T_2)/l$ or $\nabla T_x = (T_4-T_3)/l$) and transverse ($\nabla T_y = (T_2-T_3)/l$ or $\nabla T_y = (T_1-T_4)/l$) thermal gradients induced by a longitudinal thermal current $J_Q$, but also enables the collection and cross-verification of two sets of transverse temperature difference data ($T_2-T_3$ and $T_1-T_4$) to ensure signal reliability and homogeneity, as shown in Figure~\ref{fig:TD}.
+The one-heater-four-thermocouples (type E) configuration, not only allows simultaneous measurement of both longitudinal ($\nabla T_x = (T_1-T_2)/l$ or $\nabla T_x = (T_4-T_3)/l$) and transverse ($\nabla T_y = (T_2-T_3)/w$ or $\nabla T_y = (T_1-T_4)/w$) thermal gradients induced by a longitudinal thermal current $J_Q$, but also enables the collection and cross-verification of two sets of transverse temperature difference data ($T_2-T_3$ and $T_1-T_4$) to ensure signal reliability and homogeneity, as shown in Figure~\ref{fig:TD}b.
+For the thermal Hall measurements of sample \#1, the longitudinal temperature gradient ranged from 0.3 to 2.2 K/mm, its temperature dependence is plotted in Figure~\ref{fig:TD}c.

 The thermal Hall angle is defined as the ratio of longitudinal to transverse thermal gradients ($\nabla T_y / \nabla T_x$).
 From the measured thermal gradients and Hall angle, the longitudinal ($\kappa_{xx}$) and the transverse ($\kappa_{xy}$) thermal conductivity can be calculated through: